sunnythaper/python_scripts/README.md

 **FUTURE ENHANCEMENTS**

-1. Multiple domain service call support - get everything all at once
+1. ~~Multiple domain service call support - get everything all at once~~ Added 01/26/2018
 2. Notifier service tie in - no longer use the info tab
 3. Possible hass.io add-on to autogenerate scene YAML files